Matrix calculation with NumPy

 (array([0, 2, 4, 6]),)

-Using the sort() method we can sort arrays
+By using the sort() method, we can sort arrays

 arr = np.array([3, 2, 0, 1])